Xianqi-Zhang/TAL/README.md

 # M3

-This repository contains code implementation of the paper "A Memory-Related Multi-Task Method Based on Task-Agnostic Exploration".
+This project is a PyTorch implementation of the paper "A Memory-Related Multi-Task Method Based on Task-Agnostic Exploration".

 Related code coming soon.